Injuries, Lack of Endurance, and Lack of Flexibility.

 Back to that example above, surfers need a pretty good amount of work capacity for the upper body.
 It does vary a bit depending on where you’re surfing, the rip currents, the size of the swell, and other factors, but bottom line is if you improve your work capacity, you’ll be better off.
 Lots of pulling, and some pushing.

 There’s so many ways to go about work capacity training.
 Jumprope intervals, row machine, swimming intervals, circuit training….
 I could continue to ramble here.
 There’s options.
 But one I like to use personally and with clients is an Upper Body Double Pull and Push Circuit.
-2 push movements, the first being a higher intensity with less reps, the second being a lesser intensity with more reps, followed by a pushing movement, and then a jumprope circuit.
+2 pull movements, the first being a higher intensity with less reps, the second being a lesser intensity with more reps, followed by a pushing movement, and then a jumprope circuit.
 All of these movements will hover around 80% intensity.
 That’s so we can continuously move, keep our muscles producing force, and training our system to deal with sustained energy output.

 Upper Body Endurance Surfing Workout